 The Run for the Roses is here!
 This Saturday the Kentucky Derby will showcase all its splendor with the thoroughbred horse races, the glamorous victory lap with a cascading bouquet, and yes, obscene amounts of Kentucky Bourbon.
 The latter bringing me to my point.
-Unless you are at the Derby, or near a very talented mixologist during the races, the mint julep is easy to ruin and even harder to get right.
-But not if you’re informed, and that’s where Edible Times is there for you.
+Unless you are at the Derby, or near a very talented mixologist during the races, the mint julep recipe is easy to botch.
+But not if you’re informed, and that’s where Edible Times is here for you.

 Third, and perhaps most important, bring on the real Kentucky Bourbon.

-Jim will do, Bulleit is better and Four Roses offers a sweet touch (plus, the name is fitting).
+Jim Beam will do, Bulleit is better and Four Roses offers a sweet touch (plus, the name is fitting).
 For a true throwback to the original julep, look for a bourbon that’s 90-proof or higher.
-Bonded Bourbon, a certification for 100-proof bourbon oak-aged for four years, would be the ultimate in authenticity (Old Forester comes to mind).
-But a 90-proof Maker’s Mark will stand up to the melting ice quite nicely.
+Bonded Bourbon, a certification for 100-proof bourbon oak-aged for four years, would be the ultimate in authenticity.
+Old Forester comes to mind.
+But even a 90-proof Maker’s Mark will stand up to the melting ice quite nicely.

 Now you’re ready to drink.
 To do so in classic Derby fashion, use this recipe.
-For a simpler, more original concoction try the one below.
-Either way you’ll have a julep worthy of the Derby and more importantly, your taste buds.
-Let’s go Goldencents!
+For a slightly simpler concoction, try the mint julep recipe below.
+Either way you’ll have a julep worthy of the Derby, and more importantly, your taste buds.
+Let’s go Authentic!

-- Strain into a highball glass or classic derby silver goblet filled with shaved ice.
-Stir with a long spoon until the glass frosts.
+- Strain into a highball glass or classic silver goblet filled with shaved ice.

 Quick measurement conversion!
 1 ounce = 2 tablespoons.